AntonyGuilherme/microfront-end/README.md

 </script>

-# Yeah, i know this is exactly the index.html created by the angular build, but it's simple and work.
+# Yeah, I know this is exactly the index.html created by the angular build, but it's simple and works.
 <html lang="en" data-critters-container>
 <head>
     <meta charset="utf-8">